yester31/Cutlass_EX/README.md

 # Cutlass_EX

 ## 0. Introduction
-- Goal : Development of a 4-bit primitives by using Cutlass
+- Goal : Development of a 4-bit primitives kernels by using Cutlass

 ## 1. Example List